CreativeIT/getmdl-select/README.md

 #### data-val
 Every `li` should have its own `data-val` attribute.
 Choosing any element of select you change `input`'s `data-val` property, which you can get using `document.querySelector(selector).getAttribute('data-val');`, where selector is your `input`'s id.

+#### Pre-selected item
+To set pre-selected value add `data-selected="true"` attribute to corresponding `li` in your list.

 #### Width
 Initial Select takes the default width (300px).
-If you want that Select automatically adapt to the maximum width add class `getmdl-select__fullwidth`.
+You can change it by overriding the CSS property `width`.

 #### Height
-Select automatically adapt to the maximum height.
+Options list automatically adapt to the maximum height by content.
 If you want to use small height (300px) and see scroll bar, add class `getmdl-select__fix-height`.

 ## LICENSE
 See the [LICENSE file](https://github.com/CreativeIT/getmdl-select/blob/master/LICENSE.txt) for license rights and limitations (MIT).